Language of Instruction:

 Foreign affairs, relevant NGOs, journalism, academia

-One year (three consecutive semesters)
+One year (two consecutive semesters)

 August (Summer Ulpan, optional) or October (degree program); check the academic calendar

-Bachelor’s degree, background in social sciences or humanities
+Bachelor’s degree in social sciences or humanities

 Why M.A. in Israel Studies?